dmoses/mysnippets/islandora backup proposal.md

 We use [Bacula](http://www.bacula.org/) to manage our backups.

 ### What gets backed up?
+This section is intend to provide an overview of our existing backup plan.

-In addition to our production servers, we backup our database servers, and storage for data created during our digitization workflow.
+In addition to our production servers, we backup our database servers, and data created during our digitization workflow (our working data prior to loading into the repo) which resides on the internal network.

-## Implementing a Generic Backup Strategy for Islandora
+## Implementing a Generic Backup Strategy for Islandora Objects

 One of the key features we are missing in our current backup plan is remote storage of assets.
 We've explored various options and Paul Pound developed the [Vault module](https://github.com/ppound/cirrostratus_assimilate) that utilizes [CloudSync](https://wiki.duraspace.org/display/CLOUDSYNC11/Fedora+CloudSync+1.1) to store Fedora content to a [DuraCloud](https://wiki.duraspace.org/display/DURACLOUDDOC/Release+Notes) instance.

 ### Proposed Use Cases

 **Backup Use Cases**
-* a user is able to back up their Islandora site (Drupal filesystem, Drupal database, Fedora digital objects)
+* an islandora admin/repository manager is able to back up their Islandora site (Drupal filesystem, Drupal database, Fedora digital objects)
-* a user is able to back up selected portions of their Islandora site (eg. just the Drupal filesystem, and/or the database, and/or the Fedora objects)
+* a islandora admin/repository manager is able to back up selected portions of their Islandora site (eg. just the Drupal filesystem, and/or the database, and/or the Fedora objects)
-* a user can schedule backups
+* an islandora admin/repository manager can schedule backups
-* a user can manually initiate a backup
+* an islandora admin/repository manager can manually initiate a backup
-* a user is able to direct their backup to a multiple destinations.
+* aislandora admin/repository manager is able to direct their backup to a multiple destinations.
 For example:
  * the same filesystem
  * a local network filesystem
  * a cloud service
-* there can be multiple methods for transferring backups.
+* the application can leverage multiple methods for transferring backups.
 For example:
  * FTP
  * SFTP
  * RSync
  * BitTorrent
  * Swift
  * other
-* a user is able to construct various backup scenarios.
+* an authorized user is able to construct various backup scenarios.
 For example:
  * create a backup of the Drupal filesystem and database and download it to their local machine
  * create a backup of Islandora objects and select Amazon S3 as a destination.
 * For Islandora Objects, a user may want to select the full FOXML object or only selected datastreams
-* A backup of an Islandora object should record a [replication event](http://id.loc.gov/vocabulary/preservation/eventType/rep.html) to the AUDIT datastream
+* A backup of an Islandora object should record a [replication event] (http://id.loc.gov/vocabulary/preservation/eventType/rep.html) to the AUDIT datastream
  * Additional preservation metadata should be recorded as part of the backup process (eg. a checksum of files at time of backup should be recorded and compared)

 **Restore Use Cases**

-* a user is able to restore a full backup
+* an authorized user is able to restore from a previous backup
-* a user is able to selectively restore an object (eg. restore a single Islandora object)
+* an authorized user is able to selectively restore an object (eg. restore a single Islandora object)

 ** Report Use Cases**

-* a user can review the list of backups performed.
+* an authorized user can review the list of backups performed.
-* a user can compare the checksum of a backed up item with the checksum originally recorded.
+* an authorized user can compare the checksum of a backed up item with the checksum originally recorded.

 ### Implementation